January 1922

 Abbott (2000), pg 274; Macardle (1999), pg 656; McDermott (2001), pg 155

-Griffith - in his capacity as chair of the plenipotentiaries – calls the House of Commons of Southern Ireland to approve the Treaty and elect a provisional government to implement it.
+Griffith - in his capacity as chair of the plenipotentiaries – having called the House of Commons of Southern Ireland (see Jan-11-22/3), they meet on this day to approve the Treaty and elect a Provisional Government to implement it.
 Sixty pro-Treaty TDs and four Unionist MPs (from Trinity) meet as the “Southern Parliament”.

 O’Donoghue (1986), pg 201; Litton (1995), pg 34; Macardle (1999), pg 652; Curran J M (1980), pg 160; Townshend (2014), pg 385